Skip to Content

 UNESCO World Heritage site, birthplace of Winston Churchill and one of the largest and grandest stately homes in England – Blenheim Palace is a Cotswolds must-see.
 You can tour the lavish state rooms decorated with art, antiques and tapestries as well as exploring acres of formal gardens and parkland.
 There’s also a popular kids adventure playground and regular events.

-How to get there without a car: Blenheim Palace is located on the edge of Woodstock.
-You can take a train to Hanborough then catch the Stagecoach S7 bus (daily) to Woodstock.
-Or take the train to Oxford then a Stagecoach S3 or S7 bus (both daily) to Woodstock.
-Both buses stop outside the palace gates, then it’s a 10-minute walk across the park to reach the entrance.
+How to get there without a car: Blenheim Palace is on the edge of Woodstock.
+You can take a train to Hanborough then the Stagecoach S7 bus (daily) to Woodstock.
+Or a train to Oxford then a Stagecoach S3 or S7 bus (both daily) to Woodstock.
+Both buses stop outside the palace gates.

 Car-free perks: Get 20% off Palace, Park and Garden tickets (normally £41 for adults) if you arrive by bus, train or bike.
 Use the code GREEN20 during online checkout and take proof of travel to show on arrival.
 Tickets are valid for a year so you can come back multiple times too.